 Alison Kilkelly, LCSW – Licensed Therapist for Couples & Adults

 Before I began my own practice to focus on work with couples and adults I had extensive therapeutic training with a wide variety of individuals who face mental health challenges including: families in crisis, developmental impairments, personality disorders, depression, anxiety, sexual abuse, trauma, PTSD, substance abuse, eating disorders, marital conflict, sexual challenges, infidelity, and non-traditional relationships.
-My training and experience includes (but is not limited to) the utilization of a variety of therapeutic models: Cognitive Behavioral, Person Centered, Solutions Focused, Emotionally Focused, Imago, Mindfulness, Exposure, and Internal Family Systems.
+My training included (but was not limited to) the implementation of a variety of therapeutic models: Cognitive Behavioral, Person Centered, Solutions Focused, Emotionally Focused, Imago, Mindfulness, Exposure, and Internal Family Systems.

 My areas of expertise include: